Hotmoka/hotmoka/tutorial/Takamaka.md

 > side-stepping the white-listing constraints imposed by Takamaka.
 > Java compilers currently do not generate other call-site resolvers.

-25. there are no native methods;
+26. there are no native methods;
-26. there are no `synchronized` methods, nor `synchronized` blocks;
+27. there are no `synchronized` methods, nor `synchronized` blocks;

 > Takamaka code is single-threaded, to enforce its determinism.
 > Hence, there is no need to use the `synchronized` keyword.

-27. field and method names do not start with a special prefix used for instrumentation, namely they do not start with `§`.
+28. field and method names do not start with a special prefix used for instrumentation, namely they do not start with `§`.

-> This condition is to avoid name clashes after instrumentation.
+> This condition avoids name clashes after instrumentation.
 > That prefix is not legal in Java, hence this constraint
 > does not interfere with programmers.
 However, it could be used
 > in (unexpected) Java bytecode, that would be rejected.